 There are three cultivars in the image that may make it into the Secondary (+) level, but haven't yet, because I haven't done any backcrossing yet with them.
 They are Women Seeking Men, Thumbthing Special and Butter Cream.
 These are all three very good plants and beautiful flowers and I have many very good seedlings from all three.
 Time will tell, but they are firmly secondary level plants, even if they never make it to the (+) level.
 I would say that these three have moved out of the (-) level already.

 Whooperee and Small World Hip-Hop Music (as well as Spider Man) are all exceptionally thrips resistant, but have issues on other levels that have kept them from moving up to the (+) level and have kept them in the (-) level.
 However, they have all three produced numerous good seedlings that will carry them forward as ancestors in my program.
 Rosy Complexion and Tetra Siloam Medallion are both good plants with many good traits, but both have flaws that to date have kept them in the (-) level, though again, I have many good seedlings from both.

 I still have new cultivars from other hybridizers that are in trial and may in time become secondary base plants (of either - or + levels).
 Only time and continued breeder work will tell, and that is the point.
 The base plants of my program have not been determined by a pretty picture, or how long the teeth are, or how much pattern is in the eye (or how much the cultivar cost), but on what it does in the garden and in the seedling bed.
-Only plants that excel in both can make it into this level of distinction within my program, and by approaching building the base of my program in this way, I have stacked the deck in my favor toward producing not only beautiful flowers, but plants that are also exceptional - a cut above the rest.
+Only plants that excel in both can make it into this level of distinction within my program, and by approaching building the base of my program in this way, I have stacked the deck in my favor toward producing not only beautiful flowers, but plants that are also exceptional.

 In the next post in this series we will look at the tertiary level of my base plant selection in forming my breeding program.